Abd123q-sketch/Abd123q-sketch/README.md

 I’m a 5th-year Software Engineering student from Morocco, passionate about software development and specialized in building web applications.
 I love exploring new technologies  and am always eager to contribute to exciting projects!

+🌍  I'm based in Rabat, Morocco
+⚡  I'm looking currently for internship opportunities  to enhance my skills and contribute to impactful projects.
+✉️  You can contact me at foutouhabderrahman8@gmail.com || 🔗 LinkedIn: https://www.linkedin.com/in/foutouh-abderrahmane-537447305/

 ## 🛠️ Skills & Technologies

 ### 💻 Programming Languages